pwwang/pipen/README.md

 ## Writing pipelines with predefined processes
-Let's say we are implementing the [TCGA DNA-Seq Re-alignment Workflow][16]

-(The very left part of following figure):
+Let's say we are implementing the [TCGA DNA-Seq Re-alignment Workflow][16] (The very left part of following figure).

-For demonstration, we will skip the QC and the Co-clean part here.
+For demonstration, we will skip the QC and the co-clean parts here.

 [![DNA_Seq_Variant_Calling_Pipeline][15]][16]